 Why is resting time sometimes included in segment efforts?

 As you've probably noticed, GPS data isn't perfect and there is often some margin of error with your data.
 To account for moderate GPS drift, our segment matching algorithm has to be a little loose.
 If our matching process was more strict, you'd often miss out on segments.

 If you cross through the segment start point range to stop or turn around you may prematurely trigger the segment timer.
 In the example below, moving past the segment start point triggered the timer and the athlete did not travel far enough beyond the start to re-trigger the segment timer when they returned.

 If you stop or turn around near the end of the segment, you risk not moving far enough beyond the segment endpoint to trigger the segment timer to stop.
 In the example below, the athlete stopped after just finishing the segment and their resting time was counted towards the segment effort.

 Preventing resting time in segment efforts

 It may not be possible to avoid this issue if the segment has bad start or endpoints.
 Segments that end at the top of a climb, close to an intersection, or even at a common hangout spot are likely to produce bad matches.
 We recommend placing the segment end just before the natural stopping point for best results.
 The same is true for segments with a start point at a trailhead or an intersection.
 A segment start point just past the actual starting point will produce better matches.

 We always recommend riding through a segment start or end point.
 If you need to turn around or stop, we recommend avoiding the start or end point by about 70 meters.

-No, we are unable to adjust segment efforts after they've been recorded.
+No, we are unable to adjust segments that include excess time after they've been recorded.
 Refer to the tips in this article to avoid poor segment matches in the future.